 Is there a Neighborhood Watch group in my neighborhood?

 Currently, there are over 10 Neighborhood Crime Watch groups in Seguin.
-To find out if your neighborhood has established a group, please contact the Crime Prevention Officer Carlos Contreras at (830) 401-2582 for additional information.
+To find out if your neighborhood has established a group, please contact the Crime Prevention Officer Tanya Brown at (830) 386-2582 for additional information.

 How do I get a copy of my Criminal Record?

 Criminal Records are maintained by the Texas Department of Public Safety.
 For additional information, the TXDPS has provided a frequently asked questions

 or you may contact them via telephone for Criminal History and Court Disposition information at (512) 424-2590.

 Fingerprint services may be obtained at the Seguin Police Department (350 N. Guadalupe Street), on Tuesday 8:30 a.m. - 11;30 a.m. and Thursday 1:30 p.m. - 4:30 p.m.

 The cost for this service is for Seguin residents for a fee of $10.00.The organization or agency requiring the fingerprints should provide you with the card(s).

 - Must provide proof of residence (for example: utility bill)